miki-saarna/Simple-Blockchain-In-JavaScript/README.md

 ## Application Features:

-### Wallet Creation

-The user can create as many wallets as desired with 3 options for the initial deposit amount for each wallet.

-### Number of blocks

-Displays the current number of blocks in the blockchain.
-The first block is created by default and is known as the "Genesis Block".

-### New Transaction

-Create a new transaction by clicking on the wallet names to auto-fill the to and from addresses and type a transaction amount.
-Transaction validations, such as insufficient funds or misspelled addresses, will simply result in the transaction being nullified.

-### Transaction Details

-Displays the details of the latest transaction.

-### Status

-Dislays the current status of the latest block.

-### Mined block

-Displays nonce and hash details on the latest block mined.

-### Pending Transaction(s)

-Displays the pending transaction(s), which will usually be the mining reward from the mining of the latest block.

-### Mining Reward Awarded

-Displays the amount of the latest mining reward awarded as well as the whose wallet it was awarded to.

-### Wallet list

-Displays the current balance of each wallet in the blockchain

-### Alter chain

-Allows the user to alter a block on the blockchain and check for chain validity.
-Note: the "Genesis Block" cannot be altered.

-### Blockchain

-Displays the entire blockchain in JSON format.

 | Section                                                  | Description                                                                                                         |
 | -------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------- |
 | Wallet Creation                                 | The user can create as many wallets as desired with 3 options for the initial deposit amount for each wallet.                                      |